danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/02 Scale up and down an Azure Database for MySQL server/readme.md

    Click **OK** to confirm changes.

-   The internal process to create a new server with the required configuration is started
+   The internal process to create a new server with the required configuration is started.

    Wait until it finishes.